The Definitive Guide to Buying Leather Furniture

 Price Range: 8-10

-Also known as “pure aniline” or “full aniline”, full grain leather is the most expensive variety mostly because it is considerably rarer than other leather qualities.
+Also known as “pure aniline” or “full aniline”, full grain leather is the most expensive variety mostly because it is considered natural.
 This kind of leather needs no “correction”—as they say in the tanning industry.

 These leathers are processed in such a way that the scars, folds, wrinkles, and other imprints are highlighted.
 That makes each piece as unique as a fingerprint.
-Pure aniline hides are constantly moving like a beautiful piece of granite.
+The surface of pure aniline hides is constantly moving like a beautiful piece of granite.
 It is often referred to as the “naked leather” look.
+Vat dyed using only leather dye no additives.

 This is like premium leather, plus protection.
 While not quite everything pure aniline is, these leathers still stand head and shoulders above most everything else.